How to Convert Access Report to PDF File?

 You have to just copy the below code.

 Remember: you have to update the values for file name & folder Path.
-You can see in the comment section, each one have an asterisk (*).
+You can see in the comment section, that each one has an asterisk (*).

 Function FileExist(FileFullPath As String) As Boolean